Using the Built-In and Optix Denoiser

 Strength: adjusts the overall noise removal of the image.

-Details: Higher values will try to keep all the details of the original image.
+Details: Higher values will try to keep most of the details of the original image.

 Requirements: The Built-in denoiser does not depend on the hardware but it is only available for the Presto (MC) engine